-To celebrate the Queen’s Diamond Jubilee, London’s Victoria & Albert (V&A) will be holding an exhibition of portraits of Her Majesty by photographer Cecil Beaton from Feb.
-8 till April 22, 2012 at its Porter Gallery.
+To celebrate the Queen’s Diamond Jubilee, London’s Victoria & Albert (V&A) will be holding an exhibition of portraits of Her Majesty by photographer Cecil Beaton from 8th February until 22nd April, 2012 at its Porter Gallery.
 The exhibition coincides with the 60th anniversary of her accession to the throne, marking her Diamond Jubilee.

 Presenting highlights of the V&A’s collection of Beaton’s royal photography, the exhibition will depict the Queen in her roles as a princess, a monarch and a mother; including a number of never seen before photographs.

 The exhibition will feature nearly 100 portraits, from wartime photographs of Princess Elizabeth with her family, to tender images of Her Majesty with her own young children, and official portraits that convey the magnitude of her role as the British monarch.
 It will show elegant and highly-staged photographs alongside informal moments of the Royal Family at home, interspersed with film and radio footage from the time.